-St Patrick’s College Learning Support Department provides assistance for students in mainstream classes.
+St Patrick’s College Learning Support Department provides assistance for students Specific Learning Difficulties in mainstream classes.
 This support ranges from teacher aide guidance in classes, reader/writer assistance for senior assessments and monitoring of numeracy and literacy needs.

-Learning needs are identified by way of testing in Year 8, feedback from contributing schools, teacher and parent observations and professional assessments provided by parents.
+Learning needs are identified by feedback from contributing schools, teacher and parent observations and school evidence, and professional assessments provided by parents.